 It is the general policy of the school district to utilize progressive discipline to the extent reasonable and appropriate based upon the specific facts and circumstances of student misconduct.
 The specific form of discipline chosen in a particular case is solely within the discretion of the school district.
 At minimum, violation of school district rules, regulations, policies or procedures will result in discussion of the violation and verbal warning.
-The school district shall, however, impose more severe disciplinary sanctions for any violation, including exclusion or expulsion, if warranted by the students misconduct, as determined by the school district.
+The school district shall, however, impose more severe disciplinary sanctions for any violation, including exclusion or expulsion, if warranted by the student's misconduct, as determined by the school district.
 Disciplinary action may include, but not limited to, one or more of the following;

-A. Student conference with teacher, principal, counselor or other school district personnel, and verbal warning;
+- A. Student conference with teacher, principal, counselor or other school district personnel, and verbal warning;

 - B. Confiscation by school district personnel and/or by law enforcement of any item, article, object, or thing, prohibited by, or used in the violation of, any school district policy, rule, regulation, procedure, or state or federal law.
-If confiscated by the school district, the confiscated item, article, object, or thing will be released only to the parent/guardian following the completion of any investigation or disciplinary action instituted or taken related to the violation - C. Parent contact; - D. Parent conference; - E. Removal from class; - F. In-school suspension; - G. Suspension from extracurricular activities - H. Detention or restriction of privileges; - I. Loss of school privileges; - J. In-school monitoring or revised class schedule - K. Referral to in-school support services - L. Referral to community resources or outside agency services - M. Financial restitution; - N. Referral to police, other law enforcement agencies, or other appropriate authorities; - 0.
-A request for a petition to be filed in district court for juvenile delinquency adjudication; - P. Out-of-school suspension under the Pupil Fair Dismissal Act; - Q. Preparation of an admission or readmission plan; - R. Saturday school; - S. Expulsion under the Pupil Fair Dismissal Act; - T. Exclusion under the Pupil Fair Dismissal Act; - U. Other disciplinary action as deemed appropriate by the school district.
+If confiscated by the school district, the confiscated item, article, object, or thing will be released only to the parent/guardian following the completion of any investigation or disciplinary action instituted or taken related to the violation

+- C. Parent contact;

+- D. Parent conference;

+- E. Removal from class;

+- F. In-school suspension;

+- G. Suspension from extracurricular activities

+- H. Detention or restriction of privileges;

+- I. Loss of school privileges;

+- J. In-school monitoring or revised class schedule

+- K. Referral to in-school support services

+- L. Referral to community resources or outside agency services

+- Μ. Financial restitution; - Referral to police, other law enforcement agencies, or other appropriate authorities; N. - 0.
+A request for a petition to be filed in district court for juvenile delinquency adjudication; - Out-of-school suspension under the Pupil Fair Dismissal Act; P. - Q. R. Preparation of an admission or readmission plan; - Saturday school; - S. Restorative justice practices/restitution; (THIS IS AN ADD TO CURRENT POLICY) - T. Assignment of community service; - U. Expulsion under the Pupil Fair Dismissal Act; - V. Exclusion under the Pupil Fair Dismissal Act; - W. Other disciplinary action as deemed appropriate by the school district.